Diploma in Cognitive Behavioural Therapy (DipCBT)Work towards professional accreditation as a Cognitive Behavioural Therapist

 Diploma in Cognitive Behavioural Therapy (120 SCQF credits at level 11)

-The course starts on Tuesday 30 August – 6pm-9pm (one, sometimes two Saturdays a month – 15 Saturdays over the two academic years).
+The course starts on Monday 30 January – 6pm-9pm (one, sometimes two Saturdays a month).

-*Please note all courses are subject to sufficient class numbers to be able to run, so if interested please apply asap so we have a firm idea of numbers.
+*Please note all courses are subject to sufficient class numbers to be able to run, Applications being accepted now.

 Glasgow Cognitive Therapy Centre